urbit/docs/readme.md

 In your urbit's `:dojo`, run the command:

-    ~your-urbit:dojo> |sync %home ~ropmev-pocseb %docs
+    ~your-urbit:dojo> |sync %home ~ladnub-lorwyn %docs

 Depending on network traffic, this initial merge and sync could take anywhere between thirty seconds to several minutes.
 Upon a successful sync you'll see the
 output:

-    sync succeeded from %docs on ~ropmev-pocseb to %home
+    sync succeeded from %docs on ~ladnub-lorwyn to %home

 If your sync isn't succeeding after a few minutes for whatever reason, run `|cancel %home` in your `:dojo` and follow the local install below instead.